j-greig/greig/_posts/2020-03-16-coronavirus-lockdown-diary.md

 The new government advice was announced right at the end of the working day, and I’ve not heard any updates from work since, but I’m assuming we’ll all be working from home now.
 In any case, I made an early morning trip to Ikea on Sunday to buy a huge desk, as I had a feeling I’d need it sooner rather than later.
 So at least my home office setup is fairly decent, apart from the lack of a proper chair.

-What else to say just now?
+What else to say?

-It looks like it’s going to be just me and the cat for a while.
+It looks like it’s going to be me and the cat for a while.
 (I’m not too worried about being isolated just yet, as I’ve gotten pretty good at that living alone the past few years).
 I’ll tell you about our routine another day, but for now let’s just say it starts with me getting a lick and my paws chewed.